 Our school feels it is of the utmost importance to have good systems for protecting children and safeguarding their welfare, throughout all the activities which the school undertakes.
 This means that staff and volunteers must be alert to possible concerns about every pupil, and to report these in a proper fashion.
-The school has a safeguarding and child protection policy: parents may request a copy of this or download it from our website.
+The school has a parents may request a copy of this or download it from our website.

 It is important for parents to be aware that:

 - Staff and volunteers in the school have a duty to report concerns about a child, whether this means the child may be in need of additional support or help of some kind or whether it is thought that a child may have been abused or be at risk of abuse.

 - There are four categories of abuse: physical, sexual, emotional, neglect.
 We also have a duty to be aware of peer to peer abuse, sexting, children missing from education, child sexual exploitation, so-called ‘honour based’ violence, private fostering arrangements and those vulnerable to extremism and radicalisation

 - In some cases the school is obliged to refer children to children’s social care team, the PREVENT team or local safeguarding team, for children to be assessed for their needs or if an investigation into possible child abuse is required.
 In many cases there will already have been discussions between school staff and the parents of the child, and the situation and concerns will not be a surprise to the parents.
 However, parents may not be told that the school has referred their child to children’s social care if it is thought that this might put the child at risk.

 - Children’s social care tries to carry out its enquiries in a sensitive fashion.
 It has to gather information and generally it can be open with parents about the steps being taken.